The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

 \subsubsection{Discussion}

-The study was analyzed regarding the AI social representation of the online survey, and shows that co-presence and behavior were influenced by it.
-Indeed, the social representation of AI seems relevant to explain the difference of co-presence level and the absence of difference in task performance.
-"AI" is seen as a help, as an assistant, participants may have expected an efficient behavior, and saw it as non-human entity, resulting in a lower co-presence level than in the Human condition.
+The study was analyzed regarding the AI social representation of the online survey, and it shows that co-presence and behavior were influenced by it.
+The co-presence level is significantly lower in the \textit{AI}-controlled avatar condition than with the \textit{Human}-controlled avatar.
+The social representation of AI seems relevant to explain this result.
+An AI is seen as a help, as an assistant, participants may have expected an efficient behavior to complete the task, and saw it as a non-human entity.
+Therefore, the feeling of being with someone in VR with an \textit{AI}-controlled avatar is significantly lower than with a \textit{Human}-controlled avatar, even told that this human is not known.

 In addition, correlation tests did reveal three factors that can be related to communication (e.g., Perceived Behavior Interdependence, Looking at the avatar’s body, Perceived Message Understanding).